Topological multi-mode waveguide QED: Spontaneous emission of emitters coupled to the edge of the photonic lattice

 \subsection{Robustness to disorder~}

-In Figs.~\ref{fig:3}(a, c, e) of the main text, we have shown the robustness of single, two, and three-edge mode propagation to an edge defect.
+In Figs.3(a, c, e) of the main text, we have shown the robustness of single, two, and three-edge mode propagation to an edge defect.
 This is a consequence of the topological nature of the edge modes.
 Here, we discuss in greater detail the protection of photon propagation against disorder by introducing random perturbations in the energy of local lattice modes, as follows:

 where $\delta\omega_{\rr}$ is a random variable uniformly distributed along the interval $(-\sigma, \sigma)$, where $\sigma$ is the strength of the applied disorder.
-Topological gapless modes spectrally located at a band-gap of width $E_W$ are typically expected to be robust to disorder strenghts $\sigma$ up to the order of $E_W$.\\

-In Fig.~\ref{figSM:8}, we analyse the effect of disorder in two key features: the LDoS defined in Eq.~\eqref{eqSM:LDoS} and photon emission and propagation.
+Topological gapless modes spectrally located at a band-gap of width $E_W$ are typically expected to be robust to disorder strengths $\sigma$ up to the order of $E_W$.
+In Fig.~\ref{figSM:8}, we first analyse the effect of disorder qualitatively in two key features: the LDoS defined in Eq.~\eqref{eqSM:LDoS} and photon emission and propagation.
 In Fig.~\ref{figSM:8}(a) we plot the Markovian decay rate, computed from exact diagonalization, for an emitter coupled at the boundary of a HH lattice for $\phi=1/12$ for different values of $\sigma$ averaged among different realizations of disorder.
 We observe that the laddered structure is preserved for values of $\sigma$ comparable to the width of the lowest spectral band-gaps.
 This is a consequence of the protection of the multi-mode spectrum in the topological band-gaps.
 Furthermore, in Fig.~\ref{figSM:8}(b-d), we plot photon population emitted for an emitter resonant to the second lowest band-gap of the bath spectrum and for different values of $\sigma$.
 For weak disorder i.e. small $\sigma$ compared to $E_W$, we observe the same light-cone configuration as in the $\sigma=0$ case.
-We only start to witness light-cone distortion for values of $\sigma$ comparable to the size of the band-gap that is resonant to the emitter energy.
+We only start to witness light-cone distortion for values of $\sigma$ comparable to the size of the band-gap that is resonant to the emitter energy. \\

+\carlos{Now, let us make a more quantitative description of the impact of disorder in the propagation of the edge modes in such multi-mode scenario.
+For that, we use the method proposed in Ref.~\cite{Tschernig2021TopologicalInsulators}, where they quantify the robustness of photon transport by partitioning the Hilbert space into bulk and edge modes, and observing the edge mode content of the photonic state when defects or local disorder are present.

+To distinguish between edge and bulk modes of the spectrum, we compute the localization properties of each eigenstate of the system using the Inverse Participation Ratio (IPR), defined as follows: